Skip to content Skip to footer

 • It doesn’t matter whether the plaintiff is a non-businesswoman and the activity is civil (veterinary activity): the legal form takes precedence.

-It overturns the judgment of the Court of Appeal, applies the rule of exclusive jurisdiction and remits the case to the Commercial Court of Rodez
+It reversed the decision of the Court of Appeal, applied the rule of exclusive jurisdiction and referred the case back to the Rodez Commercial Court.

 The Cour de cassation relies on three key articles of the French Commercial Code: